 Understanding Managed Internet

-The difference between a managed internet service and an unmanaged internet service is quite simple; a managed service is regulated and overseen by your chosen provider.
-This means that the company will be monitoring your service 24 hours a day, 7 days a week, to ensure that everything’s running smoothly and to make certain that any faults that pop up on the line are dealt with effectively and efficiently.
-You may notice some leased line providers saying they’ll notice your connection is down before you do!
+The difference between a managed internet service and a standard internet service is quite simple; a managed service is regulated and overseen by your chosen provider.
+This means that the company will be monitoring your service 24 hours a day, 7 days a week, to ensure that everything’s running smoothly.

 What Services Are Managed?